-Adaptive Macoroscopic Ensemble Modeling and Control of Robot Teams
+Adaptive Macroscopic Ensemble Modeling and Control of Robot Teams

 We introduce environmental feedback to macroscopic ensemble modeling and control of robot teams to adapt team assignment to changing environmental conditions.